 - You cannot create the same password across different password types, e.g. Global and Role, for a particular post

-- You cannot edit existing password
+- You cannot edit existing passwords

 - You have to re-enter the password when:

-- The password is changed, deleted or deactivated
+- The password is deleted or deactivated

-- The password’s cookies expire whose expiration time can be set under our settings
+- The password’s cookies whose expiration time can be set under our settings expire

-- While a random password is auto-generated when you protect a post, removing all passwords doesn’t make that post become unprotected
+- While a random password is auto-generated when you protect a post, removing all passwords doesn’t make that post become unprotected.